catppuccin/python/README.md

 ## Pygments Styles

-This package provides a Pygments style for each of the four Catppuccin flavours.
+This package provides a Pygments style for each of the four Catppuccin flavors.

 Install Catppuccin with the `pygments` feature to include the relevant dependencies: